On the magnitude of spheres, surfaces and other homogeneous spaces: Asymptotics for homogeneous Riemannian manifolds

 This gives the first description of the asymptotics, to get the second it is just necessary to recall that $\mu_{n-2}(X)=\frac{1}{4\pi}\TSC(X)$ that $\mu_{n-2}(tX)=t^{n-2}\mu_{n-2}(X)$ and that $\omega_n=\frac{2\pi}{n} \omega_{n-2}$. \end{proof}

-This theorem immediately gives the asymptotics of the magnitude of a homogeneous surface, by taking $n=2$ in the above and noting that $\mu_0$ is precisely the Euler characteristic $\chi$. \begin{cor} For $\Sigma$ a homogeneous Riemannian surface, the magnitude is asymptotically given in terms of the area and the Euler characteristic by
+This theorem immediately gives the asymptotics of the magnitude of a homogeneous surface, by taking $n=2$ in the above and noting that $\mu_0$ is precisely the Euler characteristic $\chi$.
+Note that a homogeneous surface is necessarily either a sphere, a torus, a Klein bottle or a projective plane. \begin{cor} For $\Sigma$ a homogeneous Riemannian surface, the magnitude is asymptotically given in terms of the area and the Euler characteristic by

 \end{cor} It is interesting to note that in the examples we know of, namely for spheres and surfaces, the constant term in the asymptotic expansion of the magnitude is precisely the Euler characteristic.